green7ea/blog/README.md

 for big projects.

-The difficulty is that sometimes, you are including many headers indirectly through another.
-For example, if you include `ros.h`, it includes boost which quickly balloons the number of headers to parse.
+The difficulty is that sometimes, you are including many headers indirectly through another header.
+For example, if you include `ros.h`, it includes `boost` which quickly balloons the number of headers to parse.
 It can quickly get out of hand and to compile a single source file, you sometimes have to visit over 2000 header files.
 This makes compilation excruciatingly slow and this is where the `PIMPL` idiom can really help.

 ## An Object File

-After all the work, the compiler can do the actual compiling of our source file with all the headers pasted into it.
+After all this work, the compiler can do the actual compiling of our source file with all the headers pasted into it.
 Once the compilation is finished, we have an object file.

 An object file is an organized way to store assembly functions that aren't yet linked together.
 We can examine the object file we generate with the `simple.c` source file with the following command:

 ```
 objdump -dr simple.o